 Talk To A Counselor Who Will Listen

 Often, it’s necessary for someone else’s guidance to process those feelings before you can communicate with your friend.
-Talking to a counselor provides a source of guidance to help process the situation and allows for an open channel of communication and expression.
+Talking to a counselor or therapist provides a source of guidance to help process the situation and allows for an open channel of communication and expression.
 Openly speaking about the concern with a counselor could be the needed step to take before talking to your friend.

 Be Calm, Patient, and Sincere

 Some friendships can be mended quickly – others may take more time, depending upon the circumstances.
 Throughout this time of healing, be sure to be calm, patient, and sincere.
 Each day that passes is a day that the friendship makes its way towards being mended.
 Time heals, so be patient and let wounds heal.